freehandle/breeze/README.md

 Like blow, after running beat with the configuration file, kite must be used to share secret keys associated with the node token and wallet token.

 ## Running echo

 Echo block storage service can be executed linking to an echo config file:

 **`echo <path-to-echo-config.json>`**

 #### Echo Configuration

-Basic configutation for an echo storage service on a standard breeze network (both Paúba and Itamambuca testnets) are:
+Basic configuration for an echo storage service on a standard breeze network (both Paúba and Itamambuca testnets) is of the form:

 ```
 {